houpjs/.github/profile/README.md

 ## Houp
-Houp can make you share state among multiple components in react.
+Houp is a simple, fast, and reliable solution for sharing state across multiple components.
 <!--

 **Here are some ideas to get you started:**